We offer three schemes:

 If you are waiting for a daycare offer and want to change the hours in which you require daycare:

-Then you must log on to the Digital Childcare Place Allocation application (Digital Pladsanvisning) using your MitID and change the hours in which you require daycare.
+Then you must log on to the online self service solution Digital Placement (Digital Pladsanvisning) using your MitID and change the hours in which you require daycare.

 If your child is already in daycare: